-Honor 10 first impressions: At Rs 32,999, this one has plenty of oomph
+Honor 10 first look: Stunning design, but will it beat OnePlus 6?

 Honor 10 first impressions: AI in the camera

-A 16MP camera with an f/1.8 aperture and a 24MP telephoto sensor can be found on the back of the Honor 10.
+A 16MP camera with an f/1.8 aperture and a 24MP monochrome sensor can be found on the back of the Honor 10.
 I tested the Honor 10’s camera in my neighborhood park for an hour to see how it performs in real world.
 It manages to capture a lot of details.
 The colours in this photo are, once again, accurate to real life.
 I also used the phone to shoot still photos of bright yellow coloured flowers.
 You can check out the samples below.
 I’ll thoroughly test the Honor 10 camera in real-word scenarios for the review and compare it to the OnePlus 6’s camera as when it is out.

 Things get a bit of out of hand when you turn on Huawei’s AI feature, though.
 The phone recognises “nature and “food” scenes and automatically enhances colour saturation.
 In my brief testing, I captured many shots where the colours were a bit oversaturated and unrealistic.